vekatze/neut/book/src/terms.md

 `` `A` ``, `` `\n` ``, `` `\u{123}` ``, etc.

-The available escape sequences in rune literals are the same as those of [string literals](./terms.md#strings).
+The available escape sequences in rune literals are the same as those of the literal form of [`static`](./terms.md#static).

 ### Semantics